MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 If you're using a proxy to access on-premises data using an on-premises data gateway, you might not be able to connect to a managed data lake (MDL) using the default proxy settings.
 To connect to MDL, be sure to add addresses `*.dfs.core.windows.net` and `*.blob.core.windows.net` to the allowlist on your proxy server.

-### System performance counters data is unavailable
+### System performance counter data is unavailable

-If the current service account which is being used by the on-premises data gateway application is not a member of the local security group "Performance Log Users" you may observe in the [System Counter Aggregation Report](service-gateway-performance.md), that only system memory usage value is available.
+If the current service account which is being used by the on-premises data gateway application is not a member of the local security group **Performance Log Users**,  you may observe in the [System Counter Aggregation Report](service-gateway-performance.md), that only system memory usage value is available.

-To address this behavior, please make sure you add the on-premises data gateway service account to the local security group "Performance Log Users", and restart the on-premises data gateway service.
+To address this behavior, add the on-premises data gateway service account to the local security group [Performance Log Users](/windows-server/identity/ad-ds/manage/understand-security-groups#performance-log-users), and restart the on-premises data gateway service.

 ### Common errors